pygmyperch/sequoia/README.md

 `install.packages("sequoia")`

 The version here may sometimes be newer, as it takes about a week for updates to turn into compiled packages on all CRAN servers.
 If you have a Fortran compiler on your computer, download the .tar.gz source, else if you have a windows machine and the current version of R, the .zip binary might work.
 You can install these using
-`install.packages("C:/file/to/path/sequoia_0.9.3.zip",  repos = NULL)`
+`install.packages("C:/file/to/path/sequoia_1.1.1.zip",  repos = NULL)`
 followed by turning R off & on.

 You can access detailed instructions on how to use the package with the command `vignette("sequoia")`

-Note that the Fortran stand-alone version is not as up to date as this R version!
+Note that the Fortran stand-alone version may be more or less up to date as this R version!

-For further information, questions or comments, please contact me at jisca.huisman@gmail.com
+For further information, questions or comments, feel free to contact me at jisca.huisman @ gmail.com